Ogbu-Amaka/hello-world/README.md

 # hello-world
 Trying something new
-i love learning new things.
+i love learning new things daily